 The Music Library offers formal workshops and tours during the fall semester.
 Dates of the sessions are posted well in advance of the presentation.
 These sessions are part of the Workshop Series offered by the General Library System.
 Library users are encouraged to take advantage of any sessions, which are free and require no advance registration.
-See the Library & Information Literacy Instruction Program page for a complete lisit of these workshops.
+See the Instructional Services page for more information.

 Music Library staff regularly schedule workshops on the use of various music databases and Internet resources.
 In addition, instructional sessions on the use of print or electronic library resources in music or dance can be arranged for classes or individuals.
 Please contact Jeanette Casey (263-2721), or contact us by email.